About SHERA

 Communications Officer

 Kasia Jeżowska is a cultural historian of modern Eastern Europe.
 Her research focuses on the design and material cultures of state socialism, considering their industrial, political, and social dimensions during the Cold War.
 More broadly, she is interested in how things are mobilized in service of politics and intercultural exchanges and the role of state bureaucrats, designers, and architects in these processes.
-She is a Lecturer in Design History and Theory at the UNSW, Sydney.
+She is a Lecturer in Design History and Theory at the University of New South Wales, Sydney.

 Secretary-Treasurer